willow9886/docs-new/support-user-guide.md

 2. Named Users: Users associated with an organization that has paid for a Gluu support contract.

+2.1 Customer Account Admin: This is the primary contact from the customer organization.
+Customer Account Admins have all of the privileges of a Named User, plus the ability to add / remove named contacts from their organization as well as authorize people from certified Gluu Partner organization's to see their tickets (if necessary).

 3. Partners: Certified Gluu service partners that are able to help Gluu customers with Gluu Server operations, integrations, customizations, etc.

 4. Staff: Gluu staff users.